“Skunkgate,” they’re calling it.

-Heidinger noticed the city had put up a concrete barrier near the old police station, next to Conway Park, to block from public view what is going on there.
-She has also seen small body bags and a freezer on the side of the building, where the skunks, once dead, are stored until their bodies can be incinerated at the SPCA.
+Heidinger noticed that the city had put up a concrete barrier near the old police station, next to Conway Park, to block from public view what is going on there.
+She has also seen small body bags and a freezer on the side of the building, where the skunks’ bodies are stored until they can be incinerated at the SPCA.

 She’s been calling the city about the smell since mid-August, and the answers she received changed.
 First she was told the city wasn’t killing them there, then that they were killing only a fraction of the trapped skunks that arrived there, she said.